nightrunner91/nightvue/README.md

   </div>
 </div>
 ```
 Although this method is very familiar to most developers, we highly recomend to use Sass mixins to build grid right in SCSS files.
-This will help to write Vue templates noticeably cleaner, at the same time help keep all the styles in one place.
+This will make Vue templates noticeably cleaner and at the same time help keep all the styles in one place.

 ## Colors